 When Birthparents Adopt

 The first time she called us to ask what happens when birthparents adopt, we could hear on the phone how nervous she was.
-She wasn’t even sure that birthparents were permitted to adopt?
+She wasn’t even sure that birthparents were permitted to adopt, she said.
 We assured her that there is absolutely no law that prevents this from occurring.

-As a teenager, she had placed a baby for adoption at Gladney as a teenager, and it was a traumatic experience, she told us.
-It was a closed adoption, and afterwards, she was supposed to go on as though it had never happened.
+As a teenager, “Lin” had placed a baby for adoption at a large Fort Worth agency, and it had been a traumatic experience.
+It was a closed adoption, and afterwards, she was expected to just go on as though it had never happened.
 She went to college, fell in love, got married, and then was stunned to learn she and her husband had infertility problems.

 There aren’t any “official” statistics on the numbers of birthparents who later adopt children, but at one New York City adoption conference, it was said that secondary infertility problems may impact as many as 40% of women who placed earlier-born children for adoption, so it stands to reason that they, too, might opt to adopt at some point in their lives.